 A critical shortage of a chemotherapy used to treat most childhood cancers has galvanized oncologists and parents of sick children.

-The has driven worried parents to launch social media campaigns and petition drives, while the Children’s Oncology Group, the world’s leading pediatric research collaboration, on Wednesday issued a “call to action” to guarantee pediatric cancer drug supplies.
+The shortage has driven worried parents to launch social media campaigns and petition drives, while the Children’s Oncology Group, the world’s leading pediatric cancer research collaboration, on Wednesday issued a “call to action” to guarantee pediatric cancer drug supplies.

 “There is no substitute for vincristine,” said Peter C. Adamson, chair of the oncology group and a professor of pediatrics and pharmacology at Children’s Hospital of Philadelphia.
 “I’m confident we’ll weather this storm.
 But it is a very fragile (supply) system.
 Without vincristine, we’d see a direct effect on a significant number of children.”